Table of Contents

 For the purpose of this study, the elements analyzed have been limited to the levels of kinemes and, in some cases, motifs.

-By isolating small units of movement (kinemes and allokines ), it was possible to identify the basic raqs sharqi movement vocabulary, which identifies this genre from a movement point of view.
+By isolating small units of movement (kinemes and allokines (see footnote), it was possible to identify the basic Raqs sharqi movement vocabulary, which identifies this genre from a movement point of view.

 This is important from a cultural heritage perspective, to start assessing authenticity since, as argued when outlining the research questions (3.8), to safeguard heritage we need to know what the object of this safeguarding is.

-In analysing the videos, my main focus was on the dance and its context.
+In analyzing the videos, my main focus was on the dance and its context.

 However, the dimension of the videos as visual artifacts could not be ignored and these videos provided other types of data.